ParAlg/ParClusterers/README.md

 `postprocess only`: If it is set to true, when cluster.py or stats.py are run, thhey only generate the csv files from the output files, but do not re-compute the clustering/stats again.

+`GBBS format`: Whether the input graphs are in edge list format or gbbs format.
+Only native PBCS methods can read GBBS format.
+Implementations from other libraries can only read edge list format in our benchmarking suite.

 Note that the lines in configurations files should not have dangling `;` at the end.

 For example: